 Downstairs, you will find:

 • a simple but fully-equipped kitchen with a large fridge/freezer, a five-ring, stainless steel cooker with 50-litre oven, plus food prep areas.
-Please note that the kitchen is communal as I do cater on occasion.
+Please note that the kitchen is communal.

 • a bathroom with a cast-iron claw foot bathtub, a dry (compost)toilet and sink (please note that there is not a stand-up shower for those with mobility concerns).

-• a small workshop with a large variety of hand and power tools
+• a small workshop with a variety of hand and power tools

 • a library/sitting room with Wifi* and a wood stove